 You will establish a series of field trials, targeting different wheat cultivars and cover crops, both grown as monoculture and mixtures, and quantify how these modify the local soil microbiome.
 Both taxonomic and functional modifications to the soil microbiome will be examined, allowing identification of cultivar/cover-specific positive and negative plant-soil interactions.
 These plant-soil feedbacks across multiple cropping cycles will be used to develop predictive models that identify how to modify the soil microbiome for improved crop performance.

-You will be trained to be a multidisciplinary researcher and emerge from your PhD as a highly employable scientist.
+You will be trained at the University of Essex and by our CASE partner, RAGT Seeds, to be a multidisciplinary researcher and a highly employable scientist.
 Specific training will cover: agricultural field trials and crop rotation practices, Next Generation Sequencing and molecular ecology approaches, automated robotic sample preparation, high-performance computing, bioinformatics, ecoinformatics, modelling and statistics, experimental design and plant physiology.
 With broad training in scientific skills provided as part of the Continuing Professional Development course at Essex and ARIES-cohort training.

 We are looking for an enthusiastic person with qualifications in a related subject (e.g. Ecology, Biology, Agronomy, Microbiology) and an interest in plant biology and microbial ecology.
 You must possess well-developed written and oral communication skills and be able to manage your time effectively.
 You will be required to do both field and laboratory work.